-The Habitat Brisbane program helps community groups restore natural habitats in parks, remnant bushland, wetlands and along waterways as part of Brisbane City Council's Community Conservation Partnerships Program.
+The Habitat Brisbane program helps community groups restore natural habitats in parks, remnant bushland, wetlands and along waterways.
+This is part of Brisbane City Council's Community Conservation Partnerships Program.
 Habitat Brisbane groups consist of volunteers dedicated to keeping Brisbane clean, green and sustainable.

 - removing weeds and rubbish